After childbirth, hemorrhoids came out.

 It is necessary to think about the prevention of the appearance and exacerbation of hemorrhoids in the postpartum period even before pregnancy and during it.
 The following measures will help prevent the disease:

-• examination by a specialist proctologist, even if nothing bothers, but there are predisposing factors;
+• examination by a proctologist, even if nothing worries you, but there are predisposing factors;

 • hygiene of the anal area - washing after each bowel movement;

-• diet: it is necessary to exclude foods that can cause an exacerbation;
+• diet: it is necessary to exclude foods that can cause aggravation;

 • fight against constipation;

-• in case of detection of asymptomatic hemorrhoids - taking phlebotropic drugs in prophylactic doses as prescribed by a doctor;
+• if asymptomatic hemorrhoids are detected, take phlebotropic drugs in prophylactic doses as prescribed by a doctor;

-• regular performance of a complex of therapeutic and preventive gymnastics to improve blood circulation in the vessels of the small pelvis.
+• regular performance of a complex of therapeutic and prophylactic gymnastics to improve blood circulation in the pelvic vessels.

-Timely prevention of hemorrhoids and well-prescribed treatment will help a woman feel the happiness of motherhood more fully.
+Timely prevention of hemorrhoids and competently prescribed treatment will help a woman feel the happiness of motherhood more fully.

 You may also be interested in articles

-According to statistics, the characteristic very unpleasant symptoms of hemorrhoids appear in every second woman after childbirth and in every fourth during pregnancy.
+According to statistics, characteristic, very unpleasant symptoms of hemorrhoids appear in every second woman after childbirth and in every fourth during pregnancy.
 Treatment of hemorrhoids after childbirth is prescribed taking into account whether the woman is breastfeeding.
-It is known that many drugs are unsafe during lactation, as they penetrate into breast milk and through it enter the baby's body.
-This can cause significant harm to the health of the baby.
-Most often, the treatment of hemorrhoids after childbirth is carried out using conservative or non-drug methods.
+It is known that many drugs are unsafe during lactation, as they pass into breast milk and through it enter the baby’s body.
+This can cause significant harm to the baby's health.
+Most often, treatment for hemorrhoids after childbirth is carried out using conservative or non-drug methods.

-Surgical intervention is used only in extreme cases, in the presence of severe forms of the disease that cannot be adequately treated by other methods.
+Surgical intervention is used exclusively in extreme cases, in the presence of severe forms of the disease that cannot be adequately treated by other means.

 How to treat hemorrhoids after childbirth?
-This is the first question that a woman asks herself when she feels itching, pain, an increase in the size of hemorrhoids.
-Taking any medication causes serious concern for young mothers, as most of them breastfeed their baby.
-Treatment of the disease should be started immediately, as it causes a lot of inconvenience, deprives a woman of the opportunity to fully deal with the baby and aggravates the state of postpartum depression.
-In the initial stages of hemorrhoids, in some cases, you can only get by with a change in lifestyle, nutrition, hygiene and certain physical exercises.
+This is the first question that a woman asks herself when she feels itching, pain, or an increase in the size of hemorrhoids.
+Taking any medications is a serious concern for young mothers, since most of them are breastfeeding.
+Treatment of the disease must begin immediately, as it causes a lot of inconvenience, deprives the woman of the opportunity to fully engage with the baby and aggravates the state of postpartum depression.
+In the initial stages of hemorrhoids, in some cases, you can only get by by changing your lifestyle, diet, maintaining good hygiene and performing certain physical exercises.

 Proper nutrition for hemorrhoids after childbirth

-The purpose of the diet for hemorrhoids is to normalize the work of the digestive organs, improve intestinal motility, change the hard consistency of the stool, treat and prevent constipation.
-The diet recommended for postpartum hemorrhoids for treatment is fully consistent with that which a woman should adhere to when breastfeeding a baby.
-The principles of nutrition in the expansion and inflammation of hemorrhoids are as follows:
+The purpose of the diet for hemorrhoids is to normalize the functioning of the digestive organs, improve intestinal motility, change the hard consistency of stool, treat and prevent constipation.
+The diet recommended for treatment of postpartum hemorrhoids fully corresponds to what a woman should adhere to when breastfeeding her baby.
+The principles of nutrition for the expansion and inflammation of hemorrhoids are as follows:

-• in large quantities, plant foods rich in fiber should be present in the diet - vegetables and fruits, preferably raw, dried fruits, cereals (oatmeal, barley), buckwheat, bran;
+• the diet should contain plant foods rich in fiber in large quantities - vegetables and fruits, preferably raw, dried fruits, cereals (oatmeal, barley), buckwheat, bran;

-• daily it is necessary to consume fermented milk products that have been stored for no more than a day from the date of manufacture;
+• Every day it is necessary to consume fermented milk products that have been stored no more than 24 hours from the date of manufacture;

-• it is recommended to exclude as much as possible the use of rich bakery products, sweet carbonated drinks, sweets, spices, smoked meats, spices, fatty meat and fish, as well as broths and first courses based on them;
+• It is recommended to exclude as much as possible the consumption of rich bakery products, sweet carbonated drinks, sweets, herbs, smoked meats, spices, fatty meat and fish, as well as broths and first courses based on them;

-• it is undesirable to eat foods that contribute to the processes of increased gas formation in the intestines (white cabbage, radish, legumes, etc.);
+• It is undesirable to eat foods that promote increased gas formation in the intestines (white cabbage, radish, legumes, etc.);

-• for cooking, it is best to use stewing, boiling, baking and steam method.
+• For cooking, it is best to use stewing, boiling, baking and steam methods.

-Fiber-rich fruits and vegetables improve intestinal motility in hemorrhoids
+Fruits and vegetables rich in fiber improve intestinal motility for hemorrhoids

-Important: Sufficient fluid intake, which is at least 1.5–2 liters per day, contributes to the normal functioning of the gastrointestinal tract with hemorrhoids and increased lactation.
+Important: Sufficient fluid intake, amounting to at least 1.5–2 liters per day, contributes to the normal functioning of the gastrointestinal tract in case of hemorrhoids and increased lactation.
 The following drinks are recommended: compotes, still mineral waters, herbal and green teas.

 Personal hygiene rules for hemorrhoids

 Compliance with the rules of personal hygiene is an integral part of the treatment of hemorrhoids after childbirth.
-A good effect on inflammation of the hemorrhoids is given by washing with cool water after each bowel movement.
-They reduce pain, inflammation and improve the condition of the hemorrhoidal veins when performed regularly.
-To clean the anal area after a bowel movement, it is advisable to use hypoallergenic wet wipes or soft toilet paper.
-Also, during the period of exacerbations, it is recommended to take daily slightly warm sessile baths with the addition of decoctions of oak bark, chamomile, sage, calendula, string.
-Hot baths and saunas are strictly contraindicated in this disease, as they can provoke an aggravation of the inflammatory process.
+A good effect for inflammation of hemorrhoids is to wash with cool water after each bowel movement.
+They reduce pain, inflammation and help improve the condition of hemorrhoidal veins when performed regularly.
+To clean the anal area after bowel movements, it is advisable to use hypoallergenic wet wipes or soft toilet paper.
+Also, during exacerbations, it is recommended to take slightly warm sitz baths daily with the addition of decoctions of oak bark, chamomile, sage, calendula, and string.
+Hot baths and saunas are strictly contraindicated for this disease, as they can worsen the inflammatory process.

-Women who have experienced hemorrhoids in the postpartum period should avoid tight underwear, as it contributes to the deterioration of blood circulation in the pelvis.
+Women who experience hemorrhoids during the postpartum period should avoid wearing tight underwear, as they worsen blood circulation in the pelvis.

 Physical activity for hemorrhoids after childbirth

-An increase in general motor activity, as well as a set of exercises to strengthen the muscles of the pelvic floor, leads to an improvement in blood circulation and the state of blood vessels.
-You can start any gymnastics immediately after childbirth only after consulting a doctor.
-If a woman had problems such as difficult childbirth, perineal rupture or caesarean section, then the list of exercises will be extremely organic.
+Increasing general physical activity, as well as performing a set of exercises to strengthen the pelvic floor muscles, leads to improved blood circulation and vascular condition.
+You can start any kind of gymnastics immediately after giving birth only after consulting a doctor.
+If a woman has had problems such as difficult childbirth, perineal rupture or cesarean section, then the list of exercises will be extremely limited.

-In the absence of contraindications, at first you can perform, which consists in compressing and relaxing the muscles of the pelvic floor.
-Initially, the load should be minimal and then gradually increase.
+In the absence of contraindications, at first you can perform this exercise, which consists of squeezing and relaxing the pelvic floor muscles.
+At first, the load should be minimal and then gradually increase.
 To perform a more complex set of exercises for the pelvic and abdominal muscles, a young mother needs to allocate at least 10 minutes a day.

-With an exacerbation of hemorrhoids after childbirth, a woman should not stay in a sitting or horizontal position for a long time, as this greatly increases the pressure on the hemorrhoidal veins.
-It is recommended to breastfeed the baby in the supine position, as this process can be quite long.
+If hemorrhoids worsen after childbirth, a woman should not remain in a sitting or horizontal position for a long time, as this greatly increases the pressure on the hemorrhoidal veins.
+It is recommended to breastfeed your baby while lying down, as this process can be quite long.

-Tip: At the first, which are the feeling of discomfort during defecation, a woman needs to contact a proctologist.
-The sooner the treatment of the disease begins, the less likely it will be necessary to use serious drugs or surgery that are incompatible with lactation.
+Advice: If the first symptoms occur, which are a feeling of discomfort during bowel movements, a woman should consult a proctologist.
+The sooner treatment for the disease begins, the less likely it will be to require the use of serious medications or surgical interventions that are incompatible with lactation.

-Conservative and surgical methods for the treatment of hemorrhoids after childbirth
+Conservative and surgical methods of treating hemorrhoids after childbirth

-Postpartum hemorrhoids can be treated conservatively and rarely surgically.
-Conservative therapy consists in the use of special medicines for hemorrhoids after childbirth, aimed at relieving the symptoms of the disease and preventing subsequent exacerbations.
-Surgical treatment consists in the removal of hemorrhoids, which can be performed by a minimally invasive or surgical method.
-The choice of this or that method of treatment of hemorrhoids is carried out by a specialist after a complete examination and determination of the severity of the disease.
+To treat hemorrhoids that occur after childbirth, conservative and rarely surgical treatment can be used.
+Conservative therapy consists of the use of special medications for hemorrhoids after childbirth, aimed at relieving the symptoms of the disease and preventing subsequent exacerbations.
+Surgical treatment consists of removing hemorrhoids, which can be performed using a minimally invasive or surgical method.
+The choice of one or another method of treating hemorrhoids is made by a specialist after conducting a full examination and establishing the severity of the disease.

 Conservative treatment

-The selection of medications for the treatment of hemorrhoids in breastfeeding women must be approached with special responsibility.
-The prescribed funds should not pose a threat to the child.
-If it is necessary to use drugs that penetrate into breast milk and are dangerous to the health of the baby, then lactation for the duration of treatment will need to be stopped.
+The selection of medications for the treatment of hemorrhoids in women who are breastfeeding must be approached with special responsibility.
+The prescribed drugs should not pose a threat to the child.
+If it is necessary to use drugs that pass into breast milk and are dangerous to the baby’s health, then lactation will need to be stopped for the duration of treatment.

-Currently, there is a list of topical drugs that are approved for use after consultation with a doctor during breastfeeding.
-These include ointments after childbirth, which have the following effect:
+Currently, there is a list of topical medications approved for use after consultation with a doctor during breastfeeding.
+These include ointments after childbirth, which have the following effects:

 • eliminate pain, itching, burning;